TJ Friedl Player Props: Reds vs. Orioles

 TJ Friedl At The Plate

-- In 30.9% of his games this year, Friedl has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in three contests.
+- Friedl has an RBI in 17 of 56 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.